cra2ycoder/tutorial-html/tags/media/audio/README.md

 **description**

 - used to create audio player
-- can be added multiple audio paths using `source` tag, by doing this browser can easily pick up the working format file by default
+- can be added multiple audio sources using `source` tag, by doing this browser can easily pick up the working format file by default
 - can be added `error` messages when the browser doesn't support the `audio` tag
 - comes with multiple attributes to control the player
 - for more: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio